 What US government agencies are involved?

 “Prison imperialism” programs are channeled through the State Department subdivisions of the Bureau for Narcotics Law Enforcement (INL) and the Bureau for Democracy, Human Rights and Labor, as well as the US Bureau of Prisons.
 The most prominent agency is the INL.
 Much of the funding is provided as part of the “War on Drugs” or the “War on Terror”.
 We still don’t know exactly how much has been spent and where it’s been spent because international prison programs are kept classified.

 What are US international prison program activities?

-There are varying degrees of involvement in the 38 countries from very heavy to light.
+There are varying degrees of involvement in the 40+ countries from very heavy to light.
 In almost every country that we’re involved in, the US does trainings for staff, and advises them in methods to manage and keep track of inmates.
 Some of this training is done by Colorado Corrections Industries, a private company.
 Some is done by different state corrections agencies.
 In some countries, the US has been more heavily involved, to the point where we’re paying for the construction of new prisons.
-The US has funded prison construction in Colombia, Mexico, and Honduras, countries with which we have security “agreements” to fight drugs.
-We’ve also built prisons in Niger, Afghanistan and Iraq – countries where the rationale for our presence is the War on Terror.
-On the other hand, out of those 38 countries, there are some where the State Department is likely involved to a much lighter degree.
-In South Korea for example, US officials partnered with a local NGO to do an assessment of their prison system, and this is the only involvement of which AfGJ is aware.
+The US has funded prison construction in Colombia, Mexico, Haiti, and Honduras, countries with which we have security “agreements” to fight drugs.
+We’ve also built prisons in Niger, Afghanistan and Iraq, and the US Bureau of Prisons is known to have visited CIA secret sites in Afghanistan, in violation of its mission and US law.

 In the countries where the US is more heavily involved in the prisons, it is also involved in their justice sectors, their police, and their border security.
 All this together costs billions of US dollars.